My Online Journey:

 The sale is made on the owner’s website, the commercial transaction is handled there, goods are dispatched to the customer by the product owner, and then the affiliate marketer gets paid a commission for introducing the sale.

 Affiliate marketing is, therefore, a great way to start building your online business to make money online.
 As such, I’ll now examine the craft involved, how and where to get started.

 The 7 Key Elements of Affiliate Marketing

 Although Affiliate Marketing is a simple business model, there’s a great deal to learn in getting to terms with doing business online and developing a range of skills to become a competent and creative internet marketer.
-We can summarise 7 key elements of traditional affiliate marketing, as follows:
+We can summarise 7 key elements of traditional affiliate marketing:

 - Choose a niche you feel passionate about and build your target audience.

-- Design and build an easy-to-use and maintain website, or sales funnel.
+- Design and build an easy-to-use and maintain website.

-- Produce useful and meaningful content that will add value (provide solutions to needs) of the target audience within your niche.
+- Produce useful and meaningful content that will add value (provide solutions to needs) to the target audience within your niche.